SK Aarhus

-SK Aarhus was a Danish women's handball club based in Aarhus.
+Sportsklub Aarhus was a Danish women's handball club based in Aarhus.
 They played in Damehåndboldligaen when the team closed after the 2016-17 season because of financial issues.
 Aarhus United took over their licence for the league.
 SK Aarhus has previously also included basketball and volleyball.

 History

+The club was founded in 2000.

 SK Aarhus had consistently been at the bottom of Damehåndboldligaen and were relegated to 1. division after the 2004-05 season.
 They were, however, promoted again after just one season.
-Later, the club strengthened their roster with the likes of Karin Mortensen and Trine Troelsen and this resulted in a playoff place and fourth place after three matches against FCK Håndbold in the 2008-09 season.
+Later, the club strengthened their roster with the likes of Karin Mortensen, Josephine Touray and Trine Troelsen, and this resulted in a playoff place and fourth place after three matches against FCK Håndbold in the 2008-09 season.